-Home Gain Exclusion – The tax code permits a taxpayer to exclude up to $250,000 of gain from the sale of the taxpayer’s primary residence provided the taxpayer owned and used the home as their primary residence for two of the prior five years.
-Married taxpayers can exclude up $500,000 if either meets the two-out-of-five year ownership requirement and both meet the two-out-of-five year use requirement.
-For sales in 2009 and later years, the gain that is excludable may be less than $250,000/$500,000 if the home is used after 2008 as other than a principal residence, such as a vacation home, rental or for other non-qualified use.
+Home Gain Exclusion – The tax code permits a taxpayer to exclude up to $250,000 of gain from the sale of the taxpayer’s primary residence provided the taxpayer owned and used the home as their primary residence for two of the prior five years, counting back from the sale date.
+Married taxpayers can exclude up to $500,000 if either meets the two-out-of-five year ownership requirement and both meet the two-out-of-five year use requirement.
+Under current rules, the gain that is excludable may be less than $250,000/$500,000 if the home has been used after 2008 as other than a principal residence, such as a vacation home, rental or for other non-qualified use.
 The exclusion will be limited to the amount of gain not allocated to the non-qualified use period.
 If your home falls into this category, please contact this office for additional information.

 Sold After Division of Property - Divorcing taxpayers should take caution; since their marital status is determined on the last day of the tax year and the home has been transferred to single ownership, the $500,000 exclusion would no longer apply and the exclusion would be limited to $250,000 if sold by a spouse after the division of property.
 If the home is used as other than a personal residence, the reduced exclusion available to the seller should be taken into account when property divisions are negotiated.

 Sold After Divorce But Still Owned By Both - If the home continues to be jointly owned and is sold after the divorce each spouse, provided that spouse separately meets the two-out-of-five year use and ownership requirement, would be qualified for the $250,000 gain exclusion.
 Thus, if both met the ownership and use requirement, they could exclude up to $500,000 of gain.
-But see above if the residence has not always been used solely as a principal residence and is sold in 2009 or later.
+But see above if the residence has not always been used solely as a principal residence since 2009.